 Try to re-implement them 4 weeks after your injury – you can even try box deadlifts.
 Pull-ups are also perfectly fine, a very simple exercise that will build strength in your latissimus dorsi, lower back and core.

 Build muscle and strength in your obliques and your QL.
 The movement is very simple and easy to do as the spine remains neutral.

-Applying ice compression’s is an absolute must, at least 3 times a day.
-I aimed to avoid applying heat in the first 4 days as it will slow down the healing process.
+Applying ice compression can really aid your recovery.
+I aimed to avoid applying heat in the first 4 days as it can slow down the healing process.
 However, after the 4 days you can begin to apply hot compression’s to allow for better blood flow and help the nutrients penetrate the muscle.
 Apply both compression’s for 15 minutes and wait 5 hours before applying again.

 Run / Walk / Swim

-You will not be able to run but what you can do is walk to ensure your cardiovascular system is keeping in good conditioning and delivering nutrients to your injured muscles.
+If you’re unable to run you can walk to ensure your cardiovascular system is keeping in good conditioning and delivering nutrients to your injured muscles.
 Swimming in the open water will also do you some good.

 How Long will it take to Heal?

-It depends, for me it took 4 weeks and is always different in terms of what nutrients you put into your system and how you approach post-injury training.
+It depends on the extent of your injury.
+For me it took 4 weeks and is always different in terms of what nutrients you put into your system and how you approach post-injury training.